 - [potential parameter name changes].

-The first SL PRS resource is determined according to the sub-channel used for the PSCCH transmission containing the associated SCI format 1-B, where the index of the sub-channel in the resource pool is identical to the index of the SL PRS resource provided by [higher layer parameter].
+The first SL PRS resource is determined according to the sub-channel used for the PSCCH transmission containing the associated SCI format 1-B, where the index of the sub-channel in the resource pool is identical to the index of the SL PRS resource provided by sl-PRS-ResourceID.

 The second SL-PRS and third SL PRS resource, if reserved by SCI format 1-B, are determined from " Resource ID indication" which is equal to a PRS Resource ID value (PRIV) where,

-If [sl-MaxNumPerReserve] is 2 then
+If sl-MaxNumPerReserveDedicatedSL-PRS-RP is 2 then

 PRIV=r1

-If [sl-MaxNumPerReserve] is 3 then
+If sl-MaxNumPerReserveDedicatedSL-PRS-RP is 3 then